The 9th Annual PPMG

 Decolonizing Plant Medicine & Ourselves

-with Jeevan Singh and Amy Keo
+with Jeevan Singh

 Some three hundred years ago, English Ivy was introduced to North America by the European colonists.
 Its propensity has been to wrap itself around plants, especially natives, suffocating them.
 There is a stark similarity between the characteristics of English Ivy in its ability to overtake and that of colonization.
 Colonization is devitalization.
 Decolonization works towards the liberation of all people.